 2003: 'Finding Nemo'

-“Finding Nemo,” which had a $94 million production budget, brought Pixar $246 million in profit, according to Business Insider.
-“Finding Nemo” is Pixar’s fourth-most highest-grossing film.
+“Finding Nemo,” which had a $94 million production budget, brought Pixar $246 million in profit based on domestic gross alone, according to Business Insider.
+“Finding Nemo” is Pixar’s sixth-highest-grossing film.

 2004: 'Shrek 2'

 Just three years after “Shrek” hit theaters, Shrek, Donkey and Fiona returned to the silver screen in “Shrek 2.”
 In the sequel, Shrek and Fiona are invited to Far Far Away, the kingdom of Fiona’s parents.
 The catch is, her parents expect a handsome prince and princess to arrive, not a pair of ogres.
 Chaos and confusion ensue after Shrek takes a potion that will make him human.
 Antonio Banderas, John Cleese and others joined the original cast of Mike Meyers, Eddie Murphy and Cameron Diaz for this movie.

 “Shrek 2” was an immediate success, bringing in more than $28 million on its opening Friday — and doing even better on Saturday and Sunday, to close the weekend with $108 million.
 Paramount (Dreamworks) went on to make two more Shrek movies.
 The studio also released the highly-successful movie spinoff “Puss in Boots.”

 2005: 'Star Wars: Episode III – Revenge of the Sith'

 In this installment of “Star Wars,” Jedi Anakin Skywalker fears for his secret wife, Padmé, and their unborn children.
 Skywalker is lured to the dark side of the Force by Supreme Chancellor Palpatine, and the Jedi are nearly all destroyed.
 The cast includes Ewan McGregor, Natalie Portman, Hayden Christensen, Ian McDiarmid and Samuel L. Jackson.